DeveloperChance/checksum_handler/README.md

 ## Interactive Menu

 Run the program without arguments to enter interactive menu mode:
-1. Create a checksum file: Generate a new checksum.txt file
+1. **Create a checksum file**: Generate a new checksum.txt file
 	- Enter the Folder Path
-	- Optionally specify exlcude patterns (comma seperated)
+	- Optionally specify exclude patterns (comma-separated)
-2. Validate checksums: Compare two checksum files and identify changes
+2. **Validate checksums**: Compare two checksum files and identify changes
-	- •	Enter the path to the original directory or checksum file
+	- Enter the path to the original directory or checksum file
-	- •	Enter the path to the new directory or checksum file
+	- Enter the path to the new directory or checksum file
-3. Exit: Close the program
+3. **Exit**: Close the program

 ## DLL Integration
 The following functions are exported for use in other applications: